E-mu Systems

 E-mu Systems was a software synthesizer, audio interface, MIDI interface, and MIDI keyboard manufacturer.
 Founded in 1971 as a synthesizer maker, E-mu was a pioneer in samplers, sample-based drum machines and low-cost digital sampling music workstations.

-After its acquisition in 1993, E-mu Systems was a wholly owned subsidiary of Creative Technology, Ltd. In 1998, E-mu was combined with Ensoniq, another synthesizer and sampler manufacturer previously acquired by Creative Technology.
+After its acquisition in 1993, E-mu Systems was a wholly owned subsidiary of Creative Technology, Ltd. In 1998, E-mu was combined with its domestic arch-rival Ensoniq, another synthesizer and sampler manufacturer previously acquired by Creative Technology.
 E-mu was last based in Scotts Valley, California, on the outskirts of Silicon Valley.

 History

 E-mu Systems was founded in Santa Cruz, California by Dave Rossum, a UCSC student and two of his friends from Caltech, Steve Gabriel and Jim Ketcham, with the goal to build their own modular synthesizers.
 Scott Wedge, who would ultimately become president, joined later that summer.
 In 1972, E-mu became a company, developing and patenting a digitally scanned polyphonic keyboard (1973), licensed for use by Oberheim Electronics in the Oberheim Four Voice and Eight Voice synthesizers and by Dave Smith in the Sequential Circuits Prophet-5.
 E-mu, along with Solid State Micro Technology (SSM), also developed several synthesizer module IC chips, that were used by both E-mu and many other synthesizer companies.